Scalable and Efficient Continual Learning from Demonstration via a Hypernetwork-generated Stable Dynamics Model: Experimental Setup

 \subsection{Datasets}

-\textbf{LASA 2D:} LASA~\cite{khansari2011learning} (\lasa{2}) is a dataset of two dimensional trajectories of different shapes that is widely used in the LfD community~\cite{urain2020imitationflow,saveriano2020energy,ravichandar2020recent,blocher2017learning,auddy2022continual} to benchmark model performance. \lasa{2} contains 30 different tasks, where each task is a collection of 7 similar demonstrations.
-Each demonstration in each task is a sequence of 1000 2D points.
-Out of the 30 tasks in \lasa{2}, we use the same 26 tasks that have been used in \cite{auddy2022continual} for evaluation.
-The other 4 tasks are omitted since they are created by merging together dissimilar trajectories. \myfigure{fig:lasa2d_qual} shows some examples from \lasa{2}.
-We chose this dataset since it contains a large number of diverse tasks and is particularly suitable for evaluating the continual learning capability of each model as it strives to learn all 26 tasks of the dataset one by one.
+\textbf{Two-dimensional LfD tasks}: We use two different LfD datasets containing two-dimensional trajectories.
+Similar to prior works~\cite{urain2020imitationflow,saveriano2020energy,ravichandar2020recent,blocher2017learning,auddy2022continual}, we use the popular \emph{LASA}~\cite{khansari2011learning} LfD benchmark (\lasa{2}) in our evaluations.
+We use the same 26 tasks as~\cite{auddy2022continual} and choose this dataset because its large number of diverse LfD tasks is particularly suitable for evaluating CL performance when all tasks are learned sequentially.
+Refer to~\cite{khansari2011learning, auddy2022continual} for further details.

+Additionally, we use \emph{HelloWorld}~\cite{auddy2022continual}~(\hw{}), an LfD dataset containing kinesthetic demonstrations of writing the 7 unique lowercase letters in ``\emph{hello world}'', collected with a robot. \hw{} features more complex trajectories than \lasa{2}, including self-loops and instances where the initial and goal positions are close, offering scenarios useful for evaluating the stability-accuracy balance of stable dynamical models (see \mysection{sec:results_snode}).
+Further details of this dataset can be found in~\cite{auddy2022continual}.

-\textbf{High-dimensional LASA:} Although \lasa{2} provides a long sequence of tasks, all of these tasks involve only 2-dimensional trajectories.
-To evaluate the scalability of our approach to continual learning of high-dimensional trajectories, and since there is no existing dataset suitable for this purpose, we create high-dimensional analogues of the LASA dataset.
-We create three datasets \lasa{8}, \lasa{16}, and \lasa{32} where each dataset contains 10 tasks of 8, 16 and 32 dimensional trajectories respectively.
-We create these datasets by concatenating multiple tasks chosen uniformly from \lasa{2} into 1 task.
+\textbf{High-dimensional LfD tasks}: We propose a suite of high-dimensional LfD datasets based on \lasa{2} to address the need of benchmarks for assessing scalability of continual LfD to high-dimensional trajectories.
+We create three datasets \lasa{8}, \lasa{16}, and \lasa{32} of 8-, 16- and 32-dimensional trajectories respectively, by concatenating multiple unique tasks chosen uniformly from \lasa{2} into a single LfD task.
 For example, a single task in \lasa{32} is created by concatenating 16 tasks from \lasa{2}.
-While concatenating the original tasks from \lasa{2} to create one task of the high-dimensional datasets, we only use unique tasks.
-Each high-dimensional dataset is a sequence of 10 tasks $T_{t=0:9}$, where each task contains 7 demonstrations $D_{d=0:6}$ and each demonstration is a sequence of 1000 points $P_{p=0:999}$.
-The dimension of these points are 8, 16, and 32 for \lasa{8}, \lasa{16}, and \lasa{32} respectively.
+Each high-dimensional dataset is a sequence of 10 tasks, where each task contains 7 demonstrations, and each demonstration is a sequence of 1000 points.
+The dimension of the points are 8, 16, and 32 for \lasa{8}, \lasa{16}, and \lasa{32} respectively.